PIGAsHIT/audiophile-api/README.md

-# The Golden Proof (金耳朵試金石)
+# The Audiophile-Proof
-DevOps Demo Project using GCP, Cloud Run, and Gemini API.
+You say these headphones don't sound good?
+Impossible!